Lyman Gaumer was born on Feb. 20, 1819 in Ohio, the son of Jacob and Elizabeth (Sturtz) Gaumer Jr.

 ~ Son William "Henry" Gaumer ~

 In 1880, their residence was on a farm in Salem Township.
-They were members of the Methodist Episcopal Church, and he belonged to the Hazlett Post of the Grand Army of the Republic, a veterans organization.
+They were members of the Methodist Episcopal Church.
+William belonged to the Hazlett Post of the Grand Army of the Republic, a veterans organization, commanded locally by G.V.
+Kern.

-He relocated from Adamsville to Sonora, OH in about 1918.
-Then, his health failing, he moved again at Christmas 1924 into Zanesville.
+He relocated from Adamsville to Sonora, Muskingum County in about 1917.
+Then, his eyesight continuing to fail, he moved again at Christmas 1924 into Zanesville.
+He was forced to use a cane while walking.

 Their descendants gathered for a first-ever reunion in a Zanesville park in August 1951, with a number of their grown children attending.

-Son David M. Gaumer (1877- ? ) was born in about 1877.
+Son David Mitchell Gaumer (1876- ? ) was born on Oct.
+25, 1876.
 He moved to Illinois and in 1924-1939 made his home in McComb, IL.
-In June 1939, they hosted a visit from David's brothers Guy and Bernard whom "they had not seen for 21 years," reported the Zanesville Times Recorder.
+In June 1939, they hosted a visit from David's brothers Guy and Bernard whom he "had not seen for 21 years," reported the Zanesville Times Recorder.

 Son Guy W. Gaumer (1878-1969) was born on Oct.
 3, 1878 in Salem Township.
 He wedded Torria M. Bugg (Dec.
 10, 1882-1947), a native of Cherokee County, KS and the daughter of William and Almira (Lindsey) Bugg.
 They had son Victor J. Gaumer and daughters Gladys Barnes, Ruby Keller and Bernice Jenkins in addition to a stillborn daughter (1921).
 In about 1917, they established a home in Zanesville and in 1921 lived on Center Street.
 The Gaumers' address in the 1940s was 433 Stewart Street in Zanesville.
 Guy was employed by Armco Steel Corporation for 50 years and, in retirement, belonged to the Armco Veterans Club.
 They were members of the Coburn Methodist Church and the Royal Neighbors of America, and Guy held a membership for 54 years in the Modern Woodmen of America.
 Sadly, after suffering a cerebral hemorrhage followed by acute heart failure, Torria was rushed to Zanesville's Bethesda Hospital, where she died at the age of 64 on April 29, 1947.
 Interment was in Zanesville Memorial Park, with Rev. Charles Bay of the Baptist church officiating.
 An obituary in the Times Recorder noted that her surviving siblings lived in Kansas City, Little Rock and Sask, Canada.
 Guy lived for many years after Torria's death.
 In 1964, he continued to live at 433 Stewart Street.
 He died at the age of 90 on July 6, 1969 as a patient in Bethesda Hospital.

-Daughter Charlotte Belle "Lottie" Gaumer (1884-1928) was born on Jan.
-8, 1884 in Salem Township.
-She married Jesse Wortman ( ? - ? ).
+Daughter Charlotte Belle "Lottie" Gaumer (1884-1928) was born on June 8, 1884 in Salem Township.
+Circa 1906, when she would have been about 22 years of age, Lottie married 24-year-old Jesse R. Wortman (1882- ? ).
+Their known children were Waldo E. Wortman, Emery Wortman, Florence Wortman and Bernard Wortman.
+The family lived on a farm in Muskingum County's Highland Township in 1910.
+By 1920, they had relocated to a farm in Salem Township.
 In 1924-1928, their dwelling was in Adamsville.
 Heartache befell the family when Lottie began to suffer from cancer of the uterus and an infection of peritonitis.
 She was admitted to Bethesda Hospital in Zanesville and underwent surgery but could not rally.
 She died there on Jan.
 9, 1928 at the age of 43.
 Interment was in Adamsville, with her brother Guy signing the official Ohio certificate of death.
+Jesse and the children remained in the Adamsville area and are shown there in the 1930 federal census.
+After many years as a widower, Jesse married again to Odessa (?).

 Son Charles "Herbert" Gaumer (1889-1964) was born on April 2, 1889 in Salem Township.
 On June 2, 1915, he was joined in matrimony with Susan Catherine Wisecarver (May 19, 1877-1987), daughter of Seymour and Mary (Shroyer) Wisecarver.
 They were the parents of Dorus L. Gaumer, Violet Carnes and Mary Rose Wheeler.
 They dwelled in Sonora, OH and he spent his career working as a section hand for the Baltimore and Ohio Railroad.
 The family were members of Salem Methodist Church near Sonora.
 After suffering for three years, Herbert succumbed in Bethesda Hospital in Zanesville on Dec.
 10, 1964.
 An obituary in the Zanesville Times Recorder noted that his survivors included nine grandchildren and one great-grandchild.
 Rev. David Boldt officiated at the funeral and burial in Salem Cemetery.
 Susan continued in widowhood for 24-plus years.
 Her address in 1987 was 2450 Sonora Road.
 She died at home at the age of 90 on Nov.
 11, 1987.